 - Poultry ticks, or fowl ticks, thrive in chicken coops, conceal themselves daily, and feed at night.
 Tick bites can irritate the chicken’s skin, but worse, they can spread diseases.

-- Chiggers are the larval state of harvest mites that feast on skin cells and cause the chickens to keep scratching themselves.
+- Chiggers are the larval stage of harvest mites that feast on skin cells and cause the chickens to keep scratching themselves.

 Chickens are brilliant animals and should be challenged mentally to prevent boredom and get into mischief.
 There are many options to keep them entertained.

 Install several dust baths inside the chicken run.
 Chickens clean themselves by getting dirty and love spending their time in the dust bath.

 Make them ‘work’ for a nice snack.
 Chicken owners can make them hanging cabbages or cabbage pinatas.
 It’ll give them a workout while challenging them to a tasty snack.
 Just make sure you hang the cabbage low enough so they can reach it.
 Cabbage pinatas can be an excellent DIY project to do with your kids.

-When you don't have the time to make or are not into the DIY route, there are plenty of entertainment sets that can be purchased online, like chicken swings, ladders, shredder toys, treat balls, and much more; so go nuts!
+When you don’t have the time to make or are not into the DIY route, plenty of entertainment sets can be purchased online, like chicken swings, ladders, shredder toys, treat balls, and much more.